 The proposed amendment to Article FOURTH of our Amended and Restated Articles of Incorporation would increase the number of shares of common stock that our Board of Directors has the authority to issue from 20 million shares to 50 million shares.
 Immediately following the amendment, if approved, our authorized but unissued capital stock would consist of 39,134,736 shares of common stock and 150,000 shares of Series A Preferred Stock.
-The Board of Directors would have authority, without stockholder approval, to reclassify and issue any of these shares in one or more classes or series having such rights and preferences as may be determined by the Board, subject to the limits provided by Maryland real estate investment trust law, including dividend rights upon liquidation, and any conversion, redemption, sinking fund or voting rights.
+The Board of Directors would have authority, without stockholder approval, to reclassify and issue any of these shares in one or more classes or series having such rights and preferences as may be determined by the Board, subject to the limits provided by Maryland real estate investment trust law, including dividend rights and rights upon liquidation, and any conversion, redemption, sinking fund or voting rights.
 No stockholder approval is required for the issuance of authorized common and preferred stock except to the extent mandated by rules of the Nasdaq Global Market or any other exchange on which our shares are then listed for trading.
-Preferred stock will be senior to all common stock in the payment of dividends and/or upon liquidation.
-Holders of preferred stock are not entitled, as a matter of right, to preemptive rights or rights to subscribe for any other of our securities.
-Prior to the issuance of shares of any class or series, Articles Supplementary establishing the class or series and determining its relative rights and preferences must be filed with the Maryland State Department of Assessments and Taxation.
-If the proposed amendment is adopted, it will become effective upon filing of the Articles of Amendment with the Maryland State Department of Assessments and Taxation.
+Preferred stock will be senior to all common stock in the payment of dividend rights and rights upol liquidation.
+Holders of preferred stock are not entitled, as a matter of right, to preemptive rights or rights or subscribe for any other of our securities.
+Prior to the issuance of shares of any class or series, Articles Supplementary establishing the class or series and determining its relative rights and references must be filed with the Maryland State Department of Assessments and Taxation.

 The ability of our Board of Directors to issue common stock, and separate classes or series of preferred stock provides flexibility to tailor senior securities in response to terms specifically negotiated by investors.
 Our Board of Directors wishes to preserve maximum flexibility to issue shares in public offerings, in private transactions with investors or in the acquisition of properties when the investor wishes to hold a senior security.
 In order to maintain our status as a real estate investment trust ("REIT") for federal income tax purposes, we are required to distribute 90% of our REIT taxable income.
 Accordingly, our ability to grow depends on our access to external sources of capital at attractive rates.
-Our Board of Directors believes that our ability to raise capital will be enhanced by having as flexible a capital structure as possible.
+Our Board of Directors believes that our ability to raise capital will be enhanced by having as flexible.

-Issuance of shares could result in one or more of the following detriments:
+Issuance of shares could result in one or more of the following detriments

-- · Preferred stock will have priority over shares of common stock in the payment of dividends and/or liquidating distributions. - The issuance of preferred stock bearing preferential dividends, whether at fixed or floating rates, could reduce funds from operations ("FFO") available for distribution to holders of our common stock. - The issuance of common stock or the conversion of shares of any class or series of preferred stock that is convertible into common stock could result in diluting the interests of holders of common stock.

-· In addition, class voting rights (whether granted by the specific terms of the preferred stock or by law) could delay or prevent a change of control of our company.
+- Preferred stock will have priority over shares of common stock in the payment of dividends and/or liquidating distributions. - The issuance of preferred stock bearing preferential dividends, whether at fixed or floating rates, could reduce funds from operations ("FFO") available for distribution to holders of our common stock. - The issuance of common stock or the conversion of shares of any class or series of preferred stock that is convertible into common stock could result in diluting the interests of holders of common stock. - · In addition, class voting rights (whether granted by the specific terms of the preferred stock or by law) could delay or prevent a change of control of our company.